Nik-Grish/lyric_fetcher/README.md

 # Lyrics Adder

-A Python script that automatically fetches lyrics from the Genius API and embeds them into your audio files' metadata tags.
+A Python script that automatically fetches lyrics from the Genius API and embeds them into your audio files' metadata tags stored on your computer.

 ## ✅ Features